DonaldMurillo/ai-optimized-angular-template/.github/instructions/typescript.instructions.md

 ## Never

 - Use the document or window object directly in angular. use the `DOCUMENT` injection token instead.
+- LEave files with errors in the codebase.
+If you see an error, fix it.

 ## Components: